About

 I have been a documentary photographer for over 30 years.

-My passion for photography began with photographing tourist attractions in my town.
-The first workshop I took was in the 70's with Ansel Adams and Yousuf Karsh.
-Working for various newspapers, I used my press pass and photographed Joan Baez, Kenny Loggins, Bonnie Raitt, Bob Marley, and many others backstage performing at the local arena.
+My passion for photography began with photographing tourist attractions in my town, Santa Barbara, CA. The first workshop I took was in the 70's in Yosemite with Ansel Adams and Yousuf Karsh.
+Working for various newspapers, I used my press pass to photograph Joan Baez, Kenny Loggins, Bonnie Raitt, Bob Marley, and many other artists performing at the local arena.

-I was also blessed to have traveled extensively, hired by various Airlines and sent to many countries around the world.
+I was also blessed to have traveled extensively, hired by Airlines and sent to many countries around the world.
+Ninety-five percent of the photos showcased on this site were taken with film.

 Strangers on the street mesmerize me.
 My eye scours for subjects separating them from the crowds, while drawn to the simplicity of space that surrounds them.
 Emotions also play a pivotal part, capturing one's private moments of stories untold.
 Creating art on the street fuels my heart.

-Although various methods are used in shooting street photography, being unnoticed has been my preference, whereby not altering the natural flow.
-Although I often have contact with my subjects, the dynamics change as "posing" for the camera becomes the norm once subjects are engaged in conversation.
-For my own work as well as with teaching, capturing that split second, fleeting moment of time creates a more genuine outcome (perfectly described by Henri Cartier-Bresson): "A great photograph has a musical feel, and a single photograph tells lots of stories and can transfix a moment in time's flow.
-You just have to live and life will give you pictures."
+Although various methods are used in shooting street photography, being unnoticed has been my preference, whereby not altering the moment.
+Although I often do have contact with subjects, the dynamics change as "posing" for the camera becomes the norm once subjects are engaged in conversation.
+For my work as well as with teaching, capturing the split second, fleeting moment creates a more genuine outcome.